bminer/node-blade/README.md

 - `filename` is the filename
 - `options` - same as `blade.compile` above, except `filename` option is always overwritten	with the `filename` specified.
+There is also a `synchronous` option that will tell Blade to read and compile the file synchronously instead of asynchronously.
+This option, while documented, is not recommended.
 - `cb` - same as `blade.compile` above

 ### blade.renderFile(filename, options, cb)